A generalization of Seifert geometry based on the Siegel upper half-space: Preliminaries

 Seifert fiber spaces (also known as Seifert manifolds) form six of Thurston's eight geometries.
 The $\sltrt$-geometry (also known as Seifert geometry), is one of the six geometries.
 A detailed treatment of the geometries and Seifert manifolds is given in \cite{martelli}.

-Our definition of Seifert-like subgroups (Definition \ref{def:seifertlike}) is motivated by \cite[Theorem~4.15]{scott} and its proof.
+Our definition of Siegel--Seifert subgroups (Definition \ref{def:siegelseifert}) is motivated by \cite[Theorem~4.15]{scott} and its proof.
 Let $\Gamma$ be a discrete group of isometries of $\sltrt$ acting freely and with quotient $M$.
 Then the foliation of $\sltrt$ descends to a foliation of $M$.
 We have exact sequences

 As $\Gamma$ is discrete, $\Gamma\cap\mathbb{R}$ is infinite cyclic or trivial.
 If $\Gamma\cap\mathbb{R}$ is infinite cyclic, we have that the foliation of $M$ is a Seifert fibration, and in particular a foliation into circles, fibering over a $2$-dimensional orbifold.
+Similar exact sequences hold for $ \CG\times_{Z(\CG)}\CH\CR/\CH$ (Proposition \ref{prop:exactseq}).